Our Story

 Why Coffee?

-During family gatherings, no matter the hour, the Bialetti moka pot came out of the cupboard and was placed on the stove.
-Small cups of espresso were poured and passed around as the smell of coffee filled the kitchen.
-Conversation carried on at the kitchen table for hours as stories echoed through the house.
-Some took their espresso with sugar, while others poured in Sambuca, an anise-flavored liqueur that paired well with the deeply roasted coffee pulled from a cabinet or freezer.
+During family gatherings, no matter the hour, the Bialetti appeared from the cupboard and found the stove.
+Small, strong cups were poured and passed around as the smell of coffee filled the kitchen.
+Conversation carried on for hours and stories echoed through the house.
+Some took their coffee with sugar, while others poured in Sambuca, an anise-flavored liqueur that paired well with the deeply roasted coffee from the cabinet or freezer.

-The smell of coffee will always carry fond memories of family.
-These memories form the foundation of why I got into coffee in the first place - coffee, like almost nothing else, brings us together intimately.
+The smell of coffee carries fond memories of family.
+Memories like these create the foundation of why we got into coffee in the first place - coffee, like almost nothing else, brings us together.

 Whether it be with family, friends, or people we are just getting to know, sharing a cup gives us the opportunity to put life on pause and connect.
 There are few things more essential in life feeling connected to those around us.